ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Mutual Exclusion.md

 # Mutual Exclusion

-_Makes procedures exclusive_

----
+- Remark: Makes Procedures exclusive

-A condition can assert whether its procedure should be evaluated exclusively with respect to other procedures.
-This can be very handy for preventing procedures from executing at the same time.
+A [`Condition`](Classes\/Condition.html) can assert whether its Procedure should be evaluated exclusively with respect to other Procedures.
+This can be very handy for preventing Procedures from executing at the same time.

-For example, if our application presents a modal alert, by adding a mutually exclusive condition, it will prevent any other modal alert from being presented.
+For example, if our application presents a modal alert, by adding a mutually exclusive condition, it will prevent any other modal alert from being presented at the same time.
 Given the nature of event based applications this would otherwise be quite tricky.
 We would write this:

 ```swift
 import ProcedureKitMobile